 All of this said, there are a number of other conservative Christians attending Perkins, as well as a number of conservative or moderately conservative professors teaching there.
 Clearly there is more to this story, and as I learn more I’ll be sure to post those thoughts as the Spirit leads.

-Note: As part of the shift in ministry methodology that God has been calling Worth Love Ministries into over the last 2 years, Phil Carlson has been ministering at SMU while also attending classes in the Master of Divinity degree program at Perkins School of Theology.
-What appears above are his opinions which are in no way endorsed by or representative of Worth Love Ministries, Inc. These are posted here to provide our financial partners and other ministry partners a look at some of the experiences our missionaries are having right now.
+Note: As part of the shift in ministry methodology that God has been calling Worth Love Ministries into over the last 2 years [as of 2014], Phil Carlson has been ministering at SMU while also attending classes in the Master of Divinity degree program at Perkins School of Theology.
+[Phil completed that degree in May of 2017] What appears above are his opinions which are in no way endorsed by or representative of Worth Love Ministries, Inc. These are posted here to provide our financial partners and other ministry partners a look at some of the experiences our missionaries are having right now.